sagniknitr/torch-WiT/README.md

-# torch-predict
+# torch-WIT
-A tool to predict the efficacy of DNN optimizations
+A tool to perform What-If analysis on  the efficacy of DNN optimizations